jfishe/panvimwiki/CONTRIBUTING.md

    potentially in the root of your project.

-2. Sometimes [tox] misses out when new dependencies are added, especially to `setup.cfg` and `docs/requirements.txt`.
+2. Sometimes [tox] misses out when new dependencies are added, especially to `pyproject.toml` and `docs/requirements.txt`.
 If you find any problems with missing dependencies when running a command with [tox], try to recreate the `tox` environment using the `-r` flag.
 For example, instead of: